pmagwene/biofiles/README.md

 # biofiles
-Go library for dealing with common bioinformatics file types.
+Libraries (in various languages) for dealing with common bioinformatics file types.